 Students considering a career in ASL/English interpreting must achieve mastery of both American Sign Language and English by the end of their training.
-Success in the interpreting profession requires very good interpersonal skills, empathy, acceptance of cultural and linguistic differences, ethical judgement, and a readiness to pursue life-long learning.
+Success in the interpreting profession requires very good interpersonal skills, empathy, acceptance of cultural and linguistic differences, ethical judgment, and a readiness to pursue life-long learning.
 Graduates must pass state-level credentialing or licensing exams to gain employment.
 National credentialing is typically achievable within two to four years after state-level credentialing.

 |Recommended Course Sequence